ms609/TreeDist/README.md

 trees](https://dx.doi.org/10.1093/bioinformatics/btaa614).
 _Bioinformatics_, 36, 5007–5013.

-- Smith, M.R. (forthcoming)
+- Smith, M.R.
+(2022)
-The importance of methodology when analysing landscapes of phylogenetic trees.
+Robust analysis of phylogenetic tree space. _Systematic Biology_, in press.

 Please note that the 'TreeDist' project is released with a